Should CFOs be worried about decreasing revenues due to the sharing economy?

 Of course, you may still determine that your company just won’t compete well in the sharing economy space and evolve as a premium brand.
 Whichever route you take, you will still need to support your company with a profound transformation of your finance function, starting by making it more strategic and more responsive to changes in the marketplace.

-If you want to learn more about how the sharing economy can transform CFOs’ lives, please join us on 17th October at 4p.m.
-CEST.
+If you want to learn more about how the sharing economy can transform CFOs’ lives, please join our on-demand webinar right now.